-Three steps to great messaging shared by Associate Jeanne Murray.
+Three steps to great messaging shared by Senior Associate Jeanne Murray.

 Your organization communicates purpose and inspires support through your messaging.
 While a good starting point is crafting a great mission statement, the day-in/day-out communication of your organization’s message doesn’t end with a declaration of mission.
 Continual messaging conveys the impact, energy, and needs of your organization – and, importantly, supports your development efforts.

 Good messaging communicates value.
 Messaging that communicates value is less about what you do, and more about what gets done with donor support.
 Words and images that bring impact to life tell donors that your organization is a worthy investment of time, money, and attention.
 Do your communications identify a donor’s role in achieving the mission?
 For example, I’m on the board of a Durham nonprofit whose mission clearly states the role the community plays in achieving the mission:

 Families Moving Forward offers a temporary home to families with children in the crisis of homelessness.
 Working together, we create a path to stability and self-sufficiency through personalized services and ongoing community support.

 Many organizations rely heavily on the written word to communicate value, and consider visuals as support for a story.
 Be more intentional about telling your story by showing interaction, engagement, and impact through photos, graphics, video, and other visual imagery.